Parenting Time in Minnesota

 Parenting time is one of the most contentious and heavily litigated topics in family law matters especially combined with legal custody determinations.
-The State of Minnesota begins with the presumption that it is in the best interest of the child to have equal parenting time with both parents, there are circumstances where unequal parenting time is better suited for the child.
+In Minnesota equal parenting time is presumed to be in the best interest of the child.
+However, sometimes less than equal parenting time is determined appropriate.

-Parenting time is generally described as the time a parent spends with their child whether by agreement with the other parent or court ordered.
-When parenting time is equally shared between the parents, the schedule may include any combination of 7 overnights with each parent during a 14-day period.
-In other words, sometimes parents will divide the week on different schedule types that ultimately result in alternating weekends while dividing the rest of the week.
+Parenting time is the time a parent spends with their child.
+Parenting time can be agreed upon between the parents or court ordered.
+When parenting time is equally shared between the parents, the parenting schedule may include any combination of 7 overnights with each parent during a 14-day period.
+The schedule may include one parent receiving Monday and Tuesday nights, the other parent receives Wednesday and Thursday nights, and then alternating weekends Friday night through Sunday night.
+This schedule is known as 5-2-2-5 parenting time.

 When parenting time is unequal, or between 25% to 30% parenting time, the schedule may be one overnight per week with alternating weekends for the parent with such a schedule.